coollabsio/laravel-saas/README.md

 Teams, Stripe billing, and self-hosted mode for Laravel applications.
 Built on top of Laravel Cashier and Inertia.js.

+Used for upcoming apps at coolLabs.

+> Andras: It is opinionated, so maybe it is not useful for you.

 ## Features

 - **Teams** — create, manage, switch teams; invite members via email